 For some, dog meat is just another food source, potentially with cultural and religious connotations surrounding consumption.
 The notion that eating dog meat is immoral stems from a Western cultural viewpoint.
 Imposing this on cultures where there is no moral wrong-doing, typically in Eastern countries, upholds cultural superiority.

-Eating meat is normal for the human diet, even if that meat is dog
+Eating meat is normal for the human diet, even dog meat

 Dog meat is and has been a sustainable food source for many people.
 While during times of famine dogs were and still are seen as food.
 The preference for dog meat has decreased since then, but for places where it's still popular to consume dogs, it’s no different than raising cows or pigs for food.